ElijahYuhas54/Project-3-Fantasy-Acoustics/README.md

 ## Game Description

-**Ballad of the Sacred Strings** is a 2D rhythm-action platformer where music becomes your weapon.
+**Ballad of the Sacred Strings** is a 2D rhythm-action fantasy platformer where music becomes your weapon.
 As a heroic bard, you wield a magical guitar that fires musical notes at enemies.
 Master the art of sequence matching to unleash devastating beam attacks, explore a beautifully layered fantasy world, and bring harmony back to the land.

 ## Core Gameplay Concepts

 ### Musical Combat System
-- **Note Attacks**: Fire individual musical notes (Q/W/E/R keys) that appear as floating song notes
+- **Note Attacks**: Fire individual musical notes (1/2/3/4 keys) that appear as floating song notes
 - **Sequence Matching**: Match a randomly generated 4-note sequence to unlock your ultimate ability
 - **Song Beam Attack**: After matching the sequence, press SPACE to unleash a continuous 2-second beam of 20 random notes
 - **Visual Guitar**: Your guitar appears beside you during attacks and orbits around you during beam attacks